 With the increased volumes of pension transfer requests, it is possible that pensions administration staff do not have the experience or necessary skills to identify these mistakes.

-Back of the envelope calculations such as “CETV/Pension = Pension multiple” do not reflect the Minimum Benefits Test procedures that contracted out schemes need to apply nor does it identify any step pension entitlement requirements that may apply from State Pension Age for contracted out scheme members.
+Using a TVC in conjunction with a back of the envelope calculations such as “CETV/Pension = Pension multiple” do not reflect the Minimum Benefits Test procedures that contracted out schemes need to apply nor does it identify any step pension entitlement requirements that may apply from State Pension Age for contracted out scheme members.

 We use the TVA reports produced by the specialist actuaries at Briggs Murray Actuarial Ltd.

 After ensuring that the scheme benefits and corresponding CETV are correct the Briggs Murray Actuarial TVA report has an interactive drawdown modeller that allows exploration of the unlimited drawdown/uncrystallised funds pension lump sum (UFPLS) case scenarios and payment patterns available for any size pension transfer.

 Points to Consider When Planning Your Future Retirement Objectives

 Most people naturally want as much income as they can get but it is important to think about your future income requirements and to take account of inflation.
 You may also need more income in the future to help pay for increased living expenses or if you need to pay for home help or care.